 Airports in Kazakhstan are mainly divided into two types of ownership, government-owned and privately-owned.
 As part of the Expo 2017 Astana, Kazakhstan declared an "open skies" regime over Astana Airport in Astana.
-In addition, pursuant to the MIID Order No. 747 dated 23 December 2022, the CAC has implemented an "open skies" regime at 13 airports, including Astana, Almaty, Taraz, Shymkent, Aktau, Semei, Karagandy, Ust-Kamenogorsk, Pavlodar, Petropavlovsk, Kokshetau, Turkistan and Aktobe.
+In addition, pursuant to the MIID Order No. 747 dated 23.12.2022 (the "Order No.747"), the CAC has implemented an "open skies" regime at 13 airports, including Astana, Almaty, Taraz, Shymkent, Aktau, Semei, Karagandy, Ust-Kamenogorsk, Pavlodar, Petropavlovsk, Kokshetau, Turkistan and Aktobe.